jzumsteg/zumstegs-blog/_posts/2023-06-18-caillebotte-meaux.md

 </figure>
 <figure class = "landscape" >
 	<img src="{{ "caillebotte-meaux/DSC05033.jpg" | prepend: site.imageurl | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
-	<figcaption><em>We were surprised at how much the dining room resembles the dining room of our house back home: it has a table and chairs; ours has a table and chairs.</em></figcaption>
+	<figcaption><em>We were surprised at how much the dining room resembles the dining room of our house back home: it has a table and chairs; ours also has a table and chairs.</em></figcaption>
 </figure>
 <figure class = "landscape" >
 	<img src="{{ "caillebotte-meaux/DSC05024.jpg" | prepend: site.imageurl | prepend: site.baseurl | prepend: site.url }}" alt="Image" />